mohitpanwar26/Real-Time-Driver-Drowsiness-Detection-System/README.md

 # SOC_Project
 Summer of code project on "Real Time Driver Drowsiness Detection System"

-## Week 1

-Learned the basic concepts of python from w3schools.com

-Learned advanced python concepts in python from GeeksForGeeks like map function, lambda function,Exception Handling, itertools, decorators, collectors, generators etc

-Learned about object oriened programming in python

-Solved problems in python

-## Week 2

-Learned about Machine Learning (Supervised learning mainly) from video lectues of Andrew NG

-Learned about linear regression with one variable, cost function, gradient descent and similiarly linear regression with multiple variables

-Learned about logistic regression(classification), decision boundary, cost function of logistic regression(loss function), optimization and multiclass classification

-Learned about problem of overfitting and need of regularization, Regularized linear regression Regularized logistic regression

-Learned about pandas, numpy and matplotlib basics

-Learned some mathematical concepts in ML

-## Week 3

-Got an overview about Deep Learning through video lectures from freecodecamp

-Learned about CNN architecture through video lectures of Andrew NG

-Learned about Tenserflow and Keras

-Peroformed a mini project of MNIST data classification

-## Week 4

-Started with the coding part.
+## Training and Testing using images and building model for prediction

+1) Drowsiness Detection Dataset to train the model is downloaded from kaggle (https://www.kaggle.com/datasets/prasadvpatil/mrl-dataset)
+2) Preprocessing the data is done like resizing images to 224x224 as our model architecture will require inputs of 224x224 size
-Read a paper on MobileNet model and understand it
+3) MobileNet model is used and transfer learning is performed on it

-Learned about CNN through further video lectures of Andrew NG

-## Week 5

-## Week 6
+4) Finalizing the model architecture and specifying the input and output, afterwhich compiling is done
+5) Train the model on desired number of epochs and save it for future use
+6) Test on few images where, prediction value for open eyes will be a negative value and for closed eyes it will be a positive value
+7) Using the haarcascade model for eye detection afterwhich eyes are cropped and then applying our model to make predictions

+## For real time detection and prediction

-Took live video as input from webcam for prediction of closed eyes
+1) Take live video as input from webcam for prediction of closed eyes by running code from webcam_capture_prediction.ipynb

-At first the face cascade and eye cascade models are loaded to detect face and eyes from the live video input through webcam
+2) At first the face cascade and eye cascade models are loaded to detect face and eyes from the live video input through webcam

-Then a rectangle box gets created around face and inside that, box for both eyes are also created
+3) A rectangle box gets created around face and inside that, box for both eyes are also created

-After which cbs parameter is set to 1 if eyes are detected otherwise 0
+4) After which cbs parameter is set to 1 if eyes are detected otherwise 0

-If cbs is 1 then eyes are cropped and prediction is done using model whether eyes are closed or open and will get displayed on the window frame
+5) If cbs is 1 then eyes are cropped and prediction is done using model whether eyes are closed or open and will get displayed on the window frame

-press q to exit out of the window
+6) Press q to exit out of the window

-## Week 7